23-2-DSDN242/time-based-media-baolong2005/README.md

 I intended to make a day scenary which the sun will replace the moon and the clouds will replace the stars I just finished to copy the maeda clock
 I just added some code for the movement of the moon
+I added day and night
+The sun/moon can move forward but not backward to create a cycle I added code to change the color of the ground